satra/NiPyPe-Paper/nipype_paper.rst

 also allows specifying relations between inputs.
 Often, some input options should not be set together (mutual exclusion) while other inputs need to be set as a group (mutual inclusion).
-An example input specification for the BET program from FSL is shown in Figure below.
+An example input specification for the ‘bet’ program from FSL is shown in Figure below.

 class BETInputSpec(FSLCommandInputSpec):\ :sup:``[a] <#cmnt1>`_`\